FranZavalla/midnight-ui/README.md

 ### Key Features

 - **Privacy-Preserving**: Uses zero-knowledge proofs to verify medical conditions without exposing sensitive health data
-- **Transparent**: All transactions are recorded on the blockchain for auditability
+- **Transparent**: All goberment expenses and rewards are recorded on-chain, ensuring accountability.
 - **Secure**: Built on Midnight Network's privacy-focused infrastructure
 - **Flexible**: Supports verification of any medical condition that can be validated by healthcare professionals